Phoenix Self-Driving Car Accident Lawyer

 Self-Driving Car Accident FAQs

-Given that self-driving cars are a relatively new technology, many people have questions about what happens when an autonomous vehicle gets in an accident.
-Here are the answers to some of the most common questions we receive about self-driving car accidents.
+Since self-driving cars are a relatively new technology, many people question what happens when an autonomous vehicle gets in an accident.
+Here are the answers to some of the most common questions we receive about car accident claims involving self-driving vehicles.

 How Do Autonomous Vehicles Work?